 "I’ve just started my first sister position in an A and E department, something I never would have dreamed of achieving just two years after qualifying."

-My adult nursing course had a good mix of both practical experiential learning and academic teaching to back this up.
+My adult nursing course had a good mix of both practical experiential learning and academic teaching.
 The structure of this meant I had a substantial period of learning before getting out into practice, which made me feel much more equipped, especially as I had no previous healthcare experience.
 There was a variety of large-scale lectures and smaller seminar groups.
 I particularly liked having some of these with students from other specialisms as I got exposure to their experiences, which in turn, translated to good multi-disciplinary working in practice.

 I honestly couldn’t fault the teaching team, and over the three years, they became more like friends than lecturers.
 They were all experts in their field and came from a broad background of disciplines.
 I felt very supported throughout, especially while on placement where I knew my practice link tutors were always available if I needed them.